Nova Financial logo

 Frequently Asked Questions

-How long does Nova Financial take to show results?
+How does Nova Financial compare to similar companies?

-Money in Minutes Nevada is appropriate for Nevada residents facing genuine short-term emergencies who have exhausted other options and understand the high-cost nature of payday lending.
+Money in Minutes Nevada is appropriate for Nevada residents facing genuine short-term emergencies who report limited alternatives and understand the high-cost nature of payday lending.
 Critical caveat: payday loans should never be viewed as a long-term financial solution; consumers should prioritize seeking credit counseling or exploring payday loan alternatives (credit union PALs, employer advances, or nonprofit assistance) before applying.

 • Consumers in Nevada with immediate emergency cash needs ($100-$1,000) before next paycheck